-The Corporation's total equity as of December 31, 2024 is ThUS\$11,301,489 (as of December 31, 2023 ThUS\$ 11,046,649).
+The Corporation's total equity as of March 31, 2025 is ThUS\$11,280,583 (as of December 31, 2024 ThUS\$ 11,301,489 and as of March 31, 2024 is ThUS\$11,213,877).

 In accordance with article 6 of Decree Law No. 1350 of 1976, it is established that, before March 30 of each year, the Board must approve the Corporation's Business and Development Plan for the next three-year period.
 Taking that plan as a reference and keeping in mind the Corporation's balance sheet for the immediately preceding year and aiming to ensure its competitiveness before June 30 of each year the amounts that the Corporation shall allocate to the formation of capitalization funds and reserves shall be determined by decree from the Ministries of Mining and Treasury.